JovanMoolah/GesturetoSpeech/README.md

-# GesturetoSpeech
+# GesturetoSpeech Version 2
-Gesture to Speech
+A UI is used to display detection of the hand gestures and to customize speech properties and gesture mappings.